Vivienne Westwood, Nigel Rodley, Manfred Nowak and Louise Arbour join as Patrons

 Pinochet-era torture survivor receives reparations

-One of our clients, Leopoldo Garcia Lucero, today formally received his reparations for torture at the Chilean Embassy in London, over 40 years after he was arrested, and over 12 years since we began supporting his case.
+7 February 2014 - One of our clients, Leopoldo Garcia Lucero, today formally received his reparations for torture and a formal apology at the Chilean Embassy in London, over 40 years after he was arrested, and over 12 years since we began supporting his case.
 Mr Garcia was subjected to enforced disappearance, arbitrary detention, physical and psychological torture and other ill-treatment in various Chilean concentration camps under the Pinochet regime for more than a year.